Idriss-Malek/MAP583_Projet_CLIP/README.md

 **Issues:**
 -Threshold
 -As implemented now, a descriptor is likely to be considered not in the image if he isn't in the correct class, even if he does appear in the image

+**Solutions:**
+-For threshold, there is an attempt in the classifier class with the compute_threshold method
+-For explanations:
+	2 ways of computing the probabiltiies for descriptors:
+	-softmax on all descriptors (all labels combined)
+	-for each label, softmax on the set of descriptors
+	Second way seems to work better to explain for the cat dog example